Skip to main content

 The acceleration function is linear in time so the integration involves simple polynomials.
 In Figure \(\PageIndex{1}\), we see that if we extend the solution beyond the point when the velocity is zero, the velocity becomes negative and the boat reverses direction.
 This tells us that solutions can give us information outside our immediate interest and we should be careful when interpreting them.

-This page titled 3.3: Acceleration is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.3: Acceleration is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.